richmahn/en_tn/gen/front/intro.md

 #### Who wrote Genesis? ####

-The writers of both the Old and New Testament present Moses as being very involved with writing the book of Genesis.
+The writers of both the Old and New Testament presented Moses as being very involved with writing the book of Genesis.
+Since ancient times, both Jews and Christians have thought that Moses wrote Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

 #### What are the different parts of Genesis? ####